alxarno/tinytune/README.md

 The latest version of the TinyTune can be found on the GitHub [releases page](https://github.com/alxarno/tinytune/releases).

+> This program uses **FFmpeg**, make sure it is available for calling.
+Instructions for installing it can be found [here](https://www.ffmpeg.org/download.html).

 ### Linux
 ```
 # check that you have ffmpeg installed